ROY O'NEIL - AUTHOR

-ROY wants to be a one hit wonder before he is 80 and he is well on his way - to being 80.
+ROY is 80 and well on his way to being an overnight success.
 Roy is a 1967 Yale grad with a BA in Political Science.
 He studied City Planning at Cornell University and the University of Tennessee and obtained an M.B.A in Real Estate and Finance from the University of Connecticut.
 He is a Past President of the Connecticut Chapter of the American Planning Association and a Practicing Affiliate of the Appraisal Institute.

 His career has been spent in municipal government and real estate and many of the plot points in the show are drawn from that experience.
 Issues include conflicts between historic preservation and economic development, eminent domain, planning and zoning approvals and Locally Unacceptable Land Uses.

-While, principally a writer, Roy does play out occasionally at area open mics and has sung his original songs at Hunt Hill Farm, Infinity Bistro, Woodbury Brewing Company, and The Note in Connecticut, Caffe Lena in Saratoga, New York and O'Shea's Olde Inn on Cape Cod.
+While, principally a writer, Roy does play out occasionally at open mics and has sung his original songs at Hunt Hill Farm, Infinity Bistro, Woodbury Brewing Company, JCC, Merryall and The Note in Connecticut, Caffe Lena in Saratoga, New York and O'Shea's Olde Inn on Cape Cod and at Whiskey Girl's Saloon in Manor, TX and the Little Longhorn Saloon in Austin, TX.
+Roy has been named the Austin Songwriters Group International's 2024 Songwriter of the Year.

 The show began as American Brass and was performed in 2002 as part of a community theater production "Broadway on the Green" in Waterbury, CT.
 After a series of rewrites and workshops the show title changed to Eddie and The Palaceades and it was a participant in three New York City musical festivals: the 2013 First Act Feedback Festival sponsored by TRU and MusicalWriters.com; Manhattan Theater Mission's 2013 New Musicals Showcase; and the 2014 Midtown International Theater Festival.